SanctityEnergy/Transactive-Power-Challenge/README.md

 1) facilitate legally valid integration and distribution in security regions, such as:

 * Transfering energy between parties within a micro-grid;
-* Sending and receiving electricity across other operators;and
+* Sending and receiving electricity across other operators; and
 * Intregrating renewable energy resources to a decentralized grid;

 or, 2) securing data on a smart grid, such as: